open-rmf/rmf-web/packages/dashboard/e2e/README.md

 # Settings

-There are some environment variables that control how the tests.
+There are some environment variables that control how the test runs.

 | Key | Description |
 |---|---|